codacy-open-source-projects-scans/gcc/gcc/ada/doc/gnat_rm/representation_clauses_and_pragmas.rst

 checks (at compile time if possible, generating a warning, or at execution time with a run-time check) that the alignment is appropriate.
 If the run-time check fails, then ``Program_Error`` is raised.
-This run-time check is suppressed if range checks are suppressed, or if the special GNAT check Alignment_Check is suppressed, or if
-``pragma Restrictions (No_Elaboration_Code)`` is in effect.
+This run-time check is suppressed if the GNAT check Alignment_Check is suppressed, or if ``pragma Restrictions (No_Elaboration_Code)`` is in effect.
 It is also suppressed by default on non-strict alignment machines (such as the x86).